The best Black Friday sales to shop from toys to tech gadgets and more

 This tool kit comes with essential power tools, such as a drill/driver, an impact driver, an LED work light and more.
 The long-lasting battery gives you enough power to tackle the toughest jobs on your to-do list.

 These versatile batteries work with over 225 Ryobi One+ 18-volt tools.
-They provide 30% more power and offer over four times the runtime of standard lithium-ion batteries yet still manage to run cooler.
+They provide 30% more power and offer over four times the runtime of standard lithium-ion batteries, yet they still manage to run cooler.

 Sold by Home Depot